webfolderio/cdp4j/README.md

 Supported Platforms
 -------------------
-cdp4j has been tested under Windows 10 and Ubuntu, but should work on any platform where a Java & Chrome/Chromium available.
+cdp4j has been tested under Windows 10 and Ubuntu, but should work on any platform where a Java 8+/Graal VM/Substrate VM & Chrome/Chromium/Microsoft Edge available.

+__Note__: Although we do not execute test suites on Mac, many customers run cdp4j without any problem.
+Please do not hesitate to report bugs related with Mac.

 Release Notes
 -------------